 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in East London.
-To help you make friends with East London before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Situated along one of the Eastern Cape’s most beautiful stretches of coast, East London is South Africa’s one and only river port city – and the gateway to the wild Sunshine Coast.
 Home to some of the finest beaches in the world, East London boasts pleasant weather year-round, making this a popular destination for travelers who want to enjoy some fun in the sun.